 As I will review in an upcoming post at PLOS Mind the Brain, the link between the availability of fast food outlets and obesity is weak and probably explained by a variety of other factors, including poverty and restrictions on opportunities to purchase, store, cook, and consume food from supermarkets, as well as competing demands and preferences

-My Mind the Brainslize of post will discuss some of the reactions that surprised me when I tweeted about this BMJ article.
+My Mind the Brain post will discuss some of the reactions that surprised me when I tweeted about this BMJ article.

 My expression of skepticism about the ethics or effectiveness of restricting people’s access to fast food outlets had encountered mostly hostile responses.
 I even lost a few followers.
 I realized that because it was the early morning and I was in Europe, most of the responses were coming from the UK or continental Europe while Americans were still sleeping.

 I later posted something on Facebook, including a link to the article.There the responses were a more sympathetic “take your hands off my slice of pizza”coming from Americans.
 Thre was much more of a sense that eating is a basic human need, access to food is a basic human right, and restrictions set on that right can become a matter of social justice, particularly when the restrictions occur without the involvement of those who are most affected.
 Of course, eating is very different than smoking or the misunderstood Second Amendment right “to bear arms.”

 I underestimated the cultural differences between the UK and the US in willingness to impose top-down restrictions on people’s freedom of choice.
 We are, after all, as Winston Churchill observed, two nations separated by a common language.

 [The following was uploaded as a Rapid Response at BMJ, awaiting approval March 28, 2014]

 There are incentives for researchers to produce findings that support decisions to which policy makers are already committed.
 Top down decisions to control obesity by restricting access to fast food outlets are a prime example.